 Hills and Ridges Doctrine – The “hills and ridges” doctrine is a defense that protects Pennsylvania landowners from liability for generally slippery conditions caused by ice and snow when the snow has not been allowed to accumulate to unreasonable ridges or elevations.

-Sovereign or Governmental Immunity – A “tort” is a civil wrong, like an act of negligence that causes personal injury.
-Commonwealth and government entities in Pennsylvania are protected from tort claims by Pennsylvania’s Political Subdivision Tort Claims Act.
+Sovereign or Governmental Immunity – Commonwealth and government entities in Pennsylvania are protected from tort claims by Pennsylvania’s Political Subdivision Tort Claims Act.

 The Tort Claims Act creates eight exceptions to this immunity.
-In order to successfully bring a premises liability claim for an injury that occurs on property owned by a municipality, a city, or the Commonwealth, you will need to prove that your claim meets one of the exceptions to governmental immunity.
+In order to successfully bring a premises liability claim for an injury that occurs on property owned by a municipality, a city, or the Pennsylvania Commonwealth, you will need to prove that your slip and fall accident meets one of the exceptions to governmental immunity.

-During the pre-litigation phase, your attorney will work to collect all the necessary information needed to prosecute your claim, and take appropriate steps necessary to protect your rights.
+Your attorney will collect information needed to investigate your claim and protect your rights.
 Some documents that may be collected in pre-litigation include:

 - Accident Scene Photographs